-If you’re planning an extensive renovation with plenty of structural changes, it may be cheaper to start from scratch or buy elsewhere.
-You also need to consider the age of the home, its location and the lifestyle offered as part of the decision making.
+If you’re planning an extensive renovation with plenty of structural changes, it may be cheaper to start from scratch with a new build.
+Factors to consider as part of your decision include the age of your home, its location and the lifestyle offered.

-To kick-start your research, check out the Archicentre website for their Cost Guide, which can help you calculate the cost of a home improvement project, a renovation, a new home or a small property development.
-Archicentre is the building advisory service for the Australian Institute of Architects.
-Costs can vary and it’s a good idea to keep in mind that renovation costs could blow out due to unforeseen problems that could arise along the way.
+To kick-start your research, check out Archicentre’s Cost Guide, which can help you calculate the cost of a home improvement project, a renovation, a new home or a small property development.
+Costs can vary depending on the quality and complexity of the work you want to undertake.
+It’s also a good idea to keep in mind that renovation costs can blowout due to any unforeseen problems that may arise along the way.

-One of the advantages of building a new home is you may ask your builder for a ‘fixed price contract’.
-Once you have a fixed price, you can then compare it to the cost of moving into a bigger home.
-This will include the difference between the price of the bigger home and your current home and the transfer costs such as stamp duty, legal fees, removalist costs, pest and building inspections and insurance.
+One of the advantages of building a new home is you can ask your builder for a ‘fixed price contract’, which is a set price for all specified building works.
+Once you have a fixed price, you can then compare it to the cost of moving into a bigger home, which could help with your decision.
+This will include the difference between the price of the bigger home and your current home and transfer costs such as stamp duty, legal fees, removalist costs, pest and building inspections and insurance.

-A renovation is the right choice if you’re happy with your current property and locality and don’t want to move.
-As an added plus, a renovation won’t involve stamp duty charges and there are no real estate agent fees to contend with.
+A renovation may be the right choice if you’re happy with your current property and its locality and don’t particularly want to move.
+As an added benefit, a renovation doesn’t involve stamp duty charges or real estate agent fees.
 And depending on the nature of the works (and unlike a rebuild), you may not have to move out of your home while the renovation is progressing.
 You simply work and live around it.

-Something else to consider when renovating is that it can potentially be very expensive.
-Many people also find that renovations can take longer to complete than originally planned - and also cost more.
+Something to consider when renovating, however, is that it can be potentially very expensive.
+Many people also find that renovations can take longer to complete than originally planned – and also cost more than they budgeted.

-Cost blow-outs can occur where unexpected problems with the home’s condition arise that need to be fixed.
-Also many owners tend to make adjustments and additions to the original contract of works with a builder.
-These adjustments can often hike up the costs as the renovation proceeds.
+Cost blowouts can occur where unexpected problems with the home’s condition arise that need to be fixed.
+Also many owners have a habit of making adjustments and additions to the original contract of works with a builder, and these adjustments can increase costs as the renovation proceeds.

 Securing a number of building quotes and then keeping a lid on costs once the renovation gets underway can produce the best financial outcome for homeowners.